Aralsor

 The lake lies about 80 km to the east of the Russian border, north of the R-97 Highway (Kazakhstan).
 The road connects Saykyn station of the Volga Railway near lake Botkul with the village of Taipak on the right bank of the Ural River.
 Salt extraction on an industrial scale is carried out at the lake.

 Geography

 Lying at the northern edge of the Ryn Desert, east of the Russian border, Aralsor is an endorheic lake group.
 The main water body is colored pink and is surrounded by a string of smaller lakes and salt pans.
 The latter contain clay salt-mud deposits covered with a crust of halite reaching 0.3 m.
 The western and eastern banks of Aralsor are steep and cliff-like in places.

-Flowing from the north, the Ashchyozek is the main river feeding the waters of Aralsor.
-The channels connecting the river with the lake are periodically dry.
+Flowing from the north, the Ashchyozek is the main river in the area.
+A short channel connects the end of the river with Aralsor.
+This channel is periodically dry.
 The Kamys-Samar Lakes lie to the east.